scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-pad.md

 Padding lists to a common length
 --------------------------------

-A general function for turning an array of lists into lists of the same length is [ak.pad_none](https://awkward-array.readthedocs.io/en/latest/_auto/ak.pad_none.html).
+A general function for turning an array of lists into lists of the same length is {func}`ak.pad_none`.
 With the default `clip=False`, it ensures that a set of lists have _at least_ a given target length.

 ```{code-cell} ipython3
 array = ak.Array([[0, 1, 2], [], [3, 4], [5], [6, 7, 8, 9]])